priyagarg1304/Ixigo_train_delay/README.md

 ## Final_Prediction_model.ipynb

-This files is used for the final prediction and saving of the model.
+This file is used for the final prediction and saving of the model.

 ## treiedMLtechniques.ipynb